TMU BLOG

 Note: The specific topics and weightage of each section might vary slightly each year.

-CAT Syllabus for Quantitative Ability
+CAT Exam Syllabus for Quantitative Ability

 The CAT exam focuses on conceptual understanding and application rather than rote memorization, a strong foundation in these topics is essential.